cmd8/ff-bifbox/examples/sipp_lebedev_2007/README.md

 # 2D Incompressible Flow Example: Sipp and Lebedev.
 JFM.
 (2007)
-This file shows an example `ff-bifbox` workflow for reproducing the study:
+This file shows an example `ff-bifbox` workflow for reproducing the results of the paper:
 ```
 @article{sipp_lebedev_2007,
   title={Global stability of base and mean flows: a general approach and its applications to cylinder and open cavity flows},